 .
 They formed in 1998 as Jeff Killed John.
 The members are: Matthew Tuck (vocals, guitar), Padge (lead guitar, backing vocals), Jamie Mathias (bass, vocals) and Moose (drums) former members include Jay James (bass, vocals) and before their genre shift and name change Nick Crandle (bass).

 Also, try not to confuse them with My Bloody Valentine

 , it's been a problem.

 - Fever (2010)

 This band provides examples of:

-- Album Title Drop: Scream Aim Fire, Fever and Temper Temper
+- Album Title Drop: Every album since Scream Aim Fire has had one.

 - Badass Beard: Padge